yongdd/langevin-fts/README.md

 #### Anderson Mixing
   It is neccesery to store recent history of fields during iteration.
 For this purpose, it is natural to use `circular buffer` to reduce the number of array copys.
 If you do not want to use such data structure, please follow the code in [*Polymers* **2021**, 13, 2437].
 There will be a performance loss of 5~10%.

-#### Parameter Parser
-  A parser is implemented using `regular expression` and `deterministic finite automaton` to read input parameters from a file.
-If you want to modify or improve syntax for parameter file, reimplement the parser using standard tools such as `bison` and `flex`.
-In Python scripts, it is no longer necessary.
-You can use a `yaml` or `json` file as an input parameter file instead.
-Using `argparse` is also a good option.

 #### Python Binding
  `pybind11` is utilized to generate Python interfaces for the C++ classes.
   https://pybind11.readthedocs.io/en/stable/index.html